enero 20, 2023 8 lectura mínima

 While this is a common sign of heat-damaged hair, excessive hair loss can also be a result of a stressful event, such as pregnancy or an illness recovery, so make sure to not underestimate these situations and seek help when needed.

-Undoubtedly, among the most common signs of heat-damaged hair is a change in texture - instead of feeling sleek or shiny, it will feel rough and dry.
+Undoubtedly, among the most common symptoms of heat-damaged hair is a change in texture - instead of feeling sleek or shiny, it will feel rough and dry.
 No matter how much you moisturize it, you are simply not seeing any improvement.

 Since hair that’s been damaged by heat loses its elasticity and doesn’t bounce back the same way it does when it’s healthy, it will feel frayed and uneven at the tips.